It’s fall and we felt inspired to get into the WOT Test Kitchen, ASAP, to try a scratch-made pumpkin soup!

 - 8-16 sage leaves

-- Remove top from pumpkin, scoop out seeds and slice into manageable pieces.
+- Remove the top from the pumpkin, scoop out the seeds, and slice into manageable pieces.

-- Remove pumpkin from the oven and let cool for an hour.
+- Remove the pumpkin from the oven and let cool for an hour.

 - Scoop the cooked pumpkin from the skin and set aside in a bowl.

 - In a large soup pot over medium heat, add a drizzle of olive oil, chopped onion, and a pinch of salt.
 Cook until the onion is translucent, about 5 minutes.
 Add the peeled, chopped apple to the pot and continue to cook until the apple is soft.

 - Working in batches, add the pumpkin and its juice to the blender.
 Add in the cooked onion and apples and some of the stock.
 Blend until you have a smooth velvety consistency.
 Pour the blended mixture back into the soup pot.